Plasma cell myeloma

 There are three clinical variants of plasma cell myeloma, all of which are coded to 9732/3.

-1 Asymptomatic (smoldering or inactive) PCM: Bone marrow involvement, but no related organ or tissue impairment.
-Similar to MGUS in its lack of symptoms, but more likely to progress to symptomatic PCM.
+1. Asymptomatic (smoldering or inactive) PCM: Bone marrow involvement, but no related organ or tissue impairment.
+Similar to MGUS in its lack of symptoms, but more likely to develop to symptomatic PCM.
 About 8% of patients are initially asymptomatic.

 2. Non-secretory myeloma occurs when there is absence of an M protein on immunofixation electrophoresis; there is impaired (or not) secretion of immunoglobulin into the blood or urine.
 A bout 3% of PCM cases are non-secretory.

 3. Plasma cell leukemia (PCL) occurs when the number of plasma cells in the peripheral blood is 20% of the leukocyte differential count.
 Other areas of involvement include spleen, liver, pleural effusions, ascites, and cerebrospinal fluid.
 PCL may be present at diagnosis or occur as a late feature of PCM (secondary PCL); 2-5% of myeloma cases are primary PCL.
 Clinical features overall are similar to PCM.
 Lymphadenopathy, organomegaly and renal failure are often present in PCL.
 PCL is an aggressive disease with short survival.